web-engineering/web-engineering-textbook/source/dependencies.md

 After working through this guide you will be able to:

+* understand what a package manager does for you
 * install packages for javascript and node with `npm`
 * install gems für ruby with `gem` and `bundler`
 * install libraries for php with `composer`
+* install programs and libraries for your mac with `brew`
+* install programs and libraries for your linux machine with `apt`
 * know how to keep your dependencies current
-* understand how these systems help you avoid "dependency hell"

 ---------------------------------------------------------------------------